211wita27/LifeXDatawarehouse-Test-2/README.md

 ## 🧪 Seed Data & Generator

 - `src/main/resources/data.sql` now contains roughly **500 interconnected records** across all tables (Countries → ServiceContract).
 The volume planning is documented in [`docs/data-volume-plan.md`](docs/data-volume-plan.md).
 - The **UUIDs** receive a two-digit hex prefix per table in the last block (e.g., `07` for `Project`) plus a ten-digit sequence number.
-That makes it easier to group IDs in the UI while keeping them UUID compliant.
+This convention makes it easier to group IDs in the UI while keeping them compliant with the UUID format.
 - Use the helper tool [`SeedDataGenerator`](src/test/java/at/htlle/freq/seed/SeedDataGenerator.java) to reproduce the dataset.
-The generator creates a backup (`data.sql.legacy`) if needed and then overwrites the current seed file.
+The generator creates a backup (`data.sql.legacy`) when necessary and then overwrites the current seed file.
-- After modifying the generator: `javac --release 17 -d target/test-classes src/test/java/at/htlle/freq/seed/SeedDataGenerator.java && java -cp target/test-classes at.htlle.freq.seed.SeedDataGenerator`
+- After updating the generator, rebuild and run it with `javac --release 17 -d target/test-classes src/test/java/at/htlle/freq/seed/SeedDataGenerator.java && java -cp target/test-classes at.htlle.freq.seed.SeedDataGenerator`

 ---